Craven-Biostat-Lab/PLEIADES/README.md

 ----------------
 In debug mode, static routes are handled by the bottle script.
 In deployment, they have to be handled by the webserver.

-/api/v01     goes to the bottle app
+- /api/v01     goes to the bottle app.
+(Bottle should still see this prefix in the request URL's that it gets.)
-/article-text    serves static files from the 'articles' folder.
+- /article-text    serves static files from the 'articles' folder.
 (This route is only known to the front-end, the back-end doesn't do anything with it.)
-/    root should serve static files from the root of the front-end (catchall) any routes not matching any files in the front-end should serve index.html
+- /    root should serve static files from the root of the front-end
+- (catchall) any routes not matching any files in the front-end should serve index.html